 Different environments are generally used to signify different levels of end user software readiness.
 At the most basic level, applications will have a production environment and a sandbox/preview environment.

 - The production environment is the environment that is actually in use by the business and houses real data and triggers real business processes.

 - The sandbox/preview environment should mirror production as closely as possible and is an area where updates are tested before being released into the production environment to avoid as many issues as possible.

 In reality, there may be many different types of sandbox/preview environments for a application: some use real data or test data, some closely mirror production, and some differ significantly.
 Sandbox/preview environments can also have different release schedules which will affect your ability to test application updates.
 Due to this, it is important to understand your environment hierarchy so that you can ensure your WalkMe content will perform as desired in your production environment.

 WalkMe recommends that you build and test your content on a sandbox/preview environment that is as close to the production environment as possible.
 For major application releases, it is recommended that you test on an environment that has the new updates and is as close a representation as possible to what the updates will look like in production.

 Periodic Maintenance of Your WalkMe Content

-Once you understand your platform release schedule and your environment hierarchy, you can plan when and where to check your WalkMe content to ensure that it evolves alongside your platform.
+Once you understand your application release schedule and your environment hierarchy, you can plan when and where to check your WalkMe content to ensure that it evolves alongside your application.
 For quality assurance testing best practices, please check out this article!

-WalkMe recommends you choose 30 of your most important deployables (use Insights usage or business goals to prioritize) and play them on the current version of your platform 1-2 weeks prior to a scheduled major release.
-Then, as soon as you have access to the upcoming release, play those same 30 deployables on the new version.
+WalkMe recommends you choose 30 of your most important WalkMe items (use Insights usage or business goals to prioritize) and play them on the current version of your application 1-2 weeks prior to a scheduled major release.
+Then, as soon as you have access to the upcoming release, play those same 30 items on the new version.
 This will let you better understand exactly what has changed in the newest release vs. what may have been a previously unnoticed defect.